RenaKunisaki/hexchat-twitch/README.md

 * Copy the `twitch` directory and `twitch.py` script into your HexChat addons directory (something like `~/.config/hexchat/addons/twitch.py`)
 * Use `/twitch help` until proper documentation is written...
 * This script is still in development, so expect bugs.

+# Notes:
+* This script requires Python 3.
+* This script is no longer under development, since Twitch switched to using IRCv3 tags, and Hexchat doesn't expose those to scripts.
+(Also, the whisper system would require connecting to two servers at once, which is also not really feasible with Hexchat's API.)